dtrudg/clair-singularity/README.md

 To scan a singularity image, using a clair instance running under local docker, on port 6060:

-    clair-singularity --bind-ip 192.168.1.201 myimage.img
+    clair-singularity myimage.img

-/Replace `192.168.1.201` with a non-localhost IP of your machine, accessible to docker containers./
+/If your hostname is not resolvable to a non-localhost IP of your machine, accessible to docker containers, you must specify the IP with `--bind-ip`/

 __Clair on a different machine__